mhealy6/FYP_Mark-Healy/README.md

+Project description
+The proposed project focuses on setting up a monitoring system within the testbed that captures and visualizes performance metrics in real-time.
+The aim is to develop a software engineering solution that integrates several tools, such as Grafana for data visualization, a database to store performance measurements, and Kafka for real-time data streaming.
+This setup will allow the system to ingest, process, and display a wide range of metrics from the testbed, offering insight into various performance aspects such as CPU and memory usage, network throughput, and system resource allocation.

+For the demo, we will capture and visualize measurements from tools like htop, repl, and iperf.
+These metrics, such as system load, real-time processing data, and network bandwidth, will be displayed in Grafana, enabling easy analysis through dynamic dashboards.
+Using Docker, all services—including Grafana, Kafka, and the database—will be containerized to ensure easy deployment and scalability.
+This project will serve as a versatile platform for monitoring and performance optimization across different systems in the testbed, with potential applications in diagnosing network issues, identifying bottlenecks, and enhancing resource management.

 Real-Time System Monitoring Platform
 Overview
 This project is a full-stack real-time monitoring system that visualizes system performance metrics such as CPU, memory, disk I/O, and network bandwidth.
 The system uses a Python-based Kafka producer to gather metrics from the host machine and Docker containers, streams them to Kafka, where a Kafka consumer processes and writes them to InfluxDB.
 These are then visualized via Grafana dashboards with real-time updates.